APTASU/Jam-project/README.md

 ## Schedule
 Sprint 1:
 Start base code - done

-Start base character - done
+Create base character - done
+starte our battle code - done
+Start what we think our schedule will be for the next sprint - done

+Sprint 2:
-Come up idea of game - done
+finish battle code - not done
+add multiple platforms and jelly launcher - not done make more sprites/characters - not done add some of the sprites into the code - not done